 Additional information to consider

-- Students who live off campus through the lottery are still required to participate in the College meal plan (minimum 7 meals per week).
+- Students who live off campus through the lottery are required to participate in the College meal plan (minimum 7 meals per week).

 - Living off campus may affect your eligibility for student financial assistance (refer to our information on financial aid for more details).